revbayes/revbayes.github.io/tutorials/getting_started/index.md

 (*cf.*BUGS where the order is not important).
 Thus, typically the first variables that are instantiated are *constant variables*.
-Constant variables require you to assign a fixed value using the ‘&lt;-‘ operator.
-Stochastic variables are initialized using the ‘‘ operator followed by the constructor function for a distribution.
-In `Rev`, the naming convention for distributions is ‘dn\*‘, where ‘\*‘ is a wildcard representing the name of the distribution.
+Constant variables require you to assign a fixed value using the `<-` operator.
+Stochastic variables are initialized using the '' operator followed by the constructor function for a distribution.
+In `Rev`, the naming convention for distributions is 'dn\*', where '\*' is a wildcard representing the name of the distribution.
 Each distribution function requires hyperparameters passed in as arguments.
 This is effectively linking nodes using arrows in the graphical model.
-The following code snippet creates a stochastic variable called ‘M‘ which is assigned a gamma-distributed hyperprior, with shape ‘alpha‘ and rate ‘beta‘:
+The following code snippet creates a stochastic variable called 'M' which is assigned a gamma-distributed hyperprior, with shape 'alpha' and rate 'beta':

     alpha <- 2.0
     beta <- 4.0